sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 A good way to understand deep learning is to take a look at logistic regression:
-logistic regression uses binary classification on input data, the model takes the input's n features and uses a weighted average on them, the weighted average is passed as an input to a log function and the classification is activated to one if the log output is greater than a certen threshold.
+logistic regression uses binary classification on input data, the model takes the input's n features and uses a weighted average on them, the weighted average is passed on as an input to a log function and the classification is activated to one if the log output is greater than a certen threshold.
 #### Logistic regression is a simple neural network.